owntracks/recorder/README.md

 ![Recorder logo](assets/recorder-logo-192.png)

 The _OwnTracks Recorder_ is a lightweight program for storing and accessing location data published via MQTT (or HTTP) by the [OwnTracks](http://owntracks.org) apps.
-It is a compiled program which is easily to install and operate even on low-end hardware, and it doesn't require external an external database.
+It is a compiled program which is easily to install and operate even on low-end hardware, and it doesn't require an external database.

 ![Architecture of the Recorder](assets/ot-recorder.png)